-The fiber scaffolds were prepared by the socalled wet-laid process of non-woven production.
+The fiber scaffolds were prepared by the so-called wet-laid process of non-woven production.
 The fibers were swollen and thoroughly dispersed in low voluminous concentration in various liquid media.
 The suspension was subsequently transported by a liquid flux on a screen, where a web was formed as a result of filtration-like process.
 The samples were finally dried and bonded.

-There were prepared five different wet-laid non-woven scaffolds with area density 283 g/m2:
+There were prepared five different wet-laid non-wovens used as scaffolds with area density 283 g/m^2 :